-- Manually Replacing Every Image: This would be me or her finding the original image and resizing it to the optimum dimensions and then reloading them into the size one by one.
-A bit time consuming, to say the least.
+- Manually Replacing Every Image: This would be me finding the original image and resizing it to the optimum dimensions and then reloading them into the size one by one.
+A bit time-consuming, to say the least.

 - WordPress Plug-ins: There are s few WordPress plug-ins that offer automatic resizing of images.
 My favorite is EWWW Image Optimizer.
-There is a bulk optimize option that will go through all your current images and optimized them for you.
-Zero manual actions needed.
+There is a bulk optimization option that will go through all your current images and optimize them for you.
+Zero manual actions are needed.
 I have used this on a few sites some personal some professional and it always has been a win.
 No picture quality has been harmed in the making of these optimations.

 Effect on Page Speed